Nerwyn/custom-card-features/README.md

 <img src="https://raw.githubusercontent.com/Nerwyn/custom-card-features/main/assets/toggle_general_options.png" width="600"/>

 While toggles are fairly simple, custom toggles have some extra options so you can customize their behavior.
-By default a toggle is considered on/checked if it's value (entity's state or attribute) is in the list `true, yes, on, enable, enabled, open, opening, 1`, or if it's numeric cast is greater than zero.
+By default a toggle is considered on/checked if its value (entity's state or attribute) is in the list `true, yes, on, enable, enabled, open, opening, 1`, or if its numeric cast is greater than zero.
 You can disable the numeric cast check with the option `Check numeric value`.
-You can also change the toggle check behavior to instead set the toggle state to off/unchecked if it's value is in the list `false, no, off, disable, disabled, closed, closing, 0, undefined, null` using the option `Allow/Block checked values`.
-If you want to make your toggle change it's state based on a value not in either of these lists or a limited list, you can use the `Alternate checked values` box to create an alternate allow or block list.
+You can also change the toggle check behavior to instead set the toggle state to off/unchecked if its value is in the list `false, no, off, disable, disabled, closed, closing, 0, undefined, null` using the option `Allow/Block checked values`.
+If you want to make your toggle change its state based on a value not in either of these lists or a limited list, you can use the `Alternate checked values` box to create an alternate allow or block list.

 For default toggles and default styled custom toggles, you can swipe on them in the correct direction in addition to tapping them to actuate them.
 You can make it so that default styled custom toggles only activate on swipe.
 In addition to this, you can enable full swipe mode, where the toggle thumb will move as you drag it and will only activate if you drag it all the way to the other end of the toggle track.
 This makes it perform like a "swipe to unlock" switch.